Porsche 911 review - Reliability and safety

 This alters the settings of the ESP, the traction control, the Porsche Torque Vectoring system and a number of other functions to ensure the car stays as stable as possible when on the power.
 It’s well integrated and the system’s action is smooth.
 We tried it on a wet track and it felt natural and safe.

 Porsche’s warranty package is fairly standard.
 There’s three years’ unlimited mileage cover, which is pretty good for a high performance sports car.

 Being a complex machine and a premium car, servicing won’t be cheap.
 Porsche hasn’t released routine maintenance prices for the new 911 yet, but budget a similar amount – in the region of £500 for an intermediate service and around £700 for a major service.

-Service intervals are every 20,000 miles though, so they aren’t super short and mean you can genuinely use the 911 – averaged out over this period those service prices seem a little more affordable and will be competitive with performance rivals.
+Service intervals are every two years or 20,000 miles though, so they aren’t super short and mean you can genuinely use the 911 – averaged out over this period those service prices seem a little more affordable and will be competitive with performance rivals.

 In this review

 - 1Porsche 911 reviewWith the 992, Porsche has broadened the iconic 911’s everyday appeal with greater comfort, while pushing the performance envelope further